MCP HubMCP Hub

 Obsidian REST API Key

-You can configure the environment with the Obsidian REST API Key in two ways:
+There are two ways to configure the environment with the Obsidian REST API Key.

 {